UniMath/agda-unimath/src/order-theory/join-complete-semilattice.lagda.md

 ## Idea
 A join complete semilattice is a poset in which every family of elements has a least upperbound.
-For full generality we will consider 3 different universe levels: one for the underlying type, one for order relation and one for the indexing type.
+For full generality we will consider 3 different universe levels: one for the underlying type, one for the order relation and one for the indexing type.

 ## Definitions